paolodavid/Real-time-Object-Detection-Flask-OpenCV-YoloV3/README.md

 # Real-time-Object-Detection-Flask-OpenCV-YoloV3

-Web application for real-time object detection using Flask and OpenCV
+Web application for real-time object detection 🔎 using Flask 🌶, OpenCV and YoloV3 weights.
+It uses the COCO Dataset 🖼.

+# Video

+# Features
+- Flask==1.1.1
+- Flask-Bootstrap==3.3.7.1
+- Jinja2==2.11.3
+- numpy==1.18.1
+- opencv-python==4.1.2.30

 # Note
 Before to start you should put the YoloV3 weights (https://pjreddie.com/darknet/yolo/) inside the /models folder